ascend4/ascend4/DER.md

 - if the user fixes them to a nonzero value, equation evaluation should use that value

-In other words, for QRSlv they should behave like normal atom instances from the solver's perspective.
+In other words, for QRSlv they behave like normal atom instances from the solver's perspective, with one extra defaulting rule for untouched derivatives.

-This is a system-analysis problem, not a parsing problem.
+The important implementation detail is:

+- an untouched derivative pseudo-instance uses an algebraic default
+- QRSlv treats that default as "fixed at zero"
+- an explicit `FREE` clears that default
+- a plain assignment to `der(x)` updates the pseudo-instance value without implicitly fixing it
+- an explicit `FIX der(x) := value` records a fixed derivative value before any solver is loaded

+Explicit mutation is now handled consistently across:

+- METHOD-time `FIX`, `FREE`, and assignment
+- ascxx/Python edits
+- Tcl/Tk browser/unit-setting edits

 ## Aliasing and Identity